 In the beginning there were lagers and ales and it was good.
 Styles begat sub-styles.
 Sours and smoke beers.
 Aged hops and dry hops several generations of begats later we have glitter beer leading to the current craze of brightly colored smoothie beers that you need sunglasses to look at like image above from local Arcadia brewery Mt.
 Lowe Brewing.

-Starting with cocktails, Zaddy’s gin based drinks come in 12oz cans but these are spiked with seltzer for a lower alcohol (4.5%) version of classic recipes like G&T, Corpse Reviver and Gin Fizz.
+Starting with cocktails, Zaddy’s gin based drinks come in 12-ounce cans, but these are spiked with seltzer for a lower alcohol (4.5% ABV) version of classic recipes like G&T, Corpse Reviver and Gin Fizz.
 I preferred the bolder flavors in their Gin(ger) Fizz and the fennel in their Reviver.
 Traditional cocktail meets lower calorie and sessionability.

-Smoothie beers have also come under fire but have found many fans.
+Smoothie beers have also come under fire, but have found many fans.
 Yes, they might explode due to a combustible mix of fruit sugar and time.
-And, yes, they might not be the most subtly flavored drinks but it is a rabbit hole to follow.
+Yes, they might not be the most subtly flavored drinks, but it is a rabbit hole to follow.
 Basically, a smoothie beer is a kettle sour or Berliner Weisse base with the common denominator being an extremely large amount of unfermented fruit puree.

 Speaking of creativity and outside the box thinking, Homage Brewing based in a super tiny space in Pomona has been making some excellent and highly sought after fruited sours and saisons and now they have a second location in Chinatown near Highland Park Brewery’s second location.